Carson Lambos

 Carson Lambos (born January 14, 2003) is a Canadian professional ice hockey defenceman who plays for Iowa Wild of the American Hockey League (AHL) as a prospect to the Minnesota Wild of the National Hockey League (NHL).
-Lambos was selected in the first round, 26th overall, by the Wild in the 2021 NHL Entry Draft.
+Lambos was selected in the first round, 26th overall, by the Wild in the 2021 NHL entry draft.

 Playing career

 On August 25, 2021, Lambos signed a three year entry-level contract with the Minnesota Wild.

+On December 17, 2025, Lambos was called up to the Minnesota Wild and debuted the next day against the Columbus Blue Jackets.
+In a 5–2 win, he recorded a blocked shot in 10 minutes and 16 seconds of ice time.
+He was sent back down to the Iowa Wild the following day.